ISRF Fellows & Projects

-This Limits of the Numerical project explores one of the most pressing sets of questions for modern social science and its relation to policy.
+The Limits of the Numerical project explored one of the most pressing sets of questions for modern social science and its relation to policy.
 What are the effects on a system of social policy when numerical quantification and evaluation is introduced into that system?
 How does the use of numerical evaluation exclude, trivialize or distort other systems of political, moral and social evaluation?
 What are the political and moral consequences of this shift towards numerical evaluation?
 These questions are addressed with respect to three distinct strands of social policy — education, climate change and healthcare — three areas where social science, policy and the gritty world of politics interact with intense urgency.

 UCL Institute of Education